claireweiz/21s/README.md

 ## My solutions

 * Updated Aug 28, 2023
-* Using Object Oriented Programming concepts to create the program.
+* I used an object-oriented programming structure to create the program

+How I did this task:
 * Import the random module
-* Create Class Card, Deck, Hand, Game
+* Create the following classes: Deck, Hand, Card, and Game
-* Class Deck: shuffle the cards and get deck ready
+* class Deck: shuffle the cards and get deck ready
-* Class Hand: calculate value (card score)
+* class Hand: calculate value (card score)
-* Class Card: present both card and value
+* class Card: present both card and value
-* Class Game: run the game in command line
+* class Game: run the game in command line